Mayukhdeb/adventures-with-augmentation/README.md

-# Adventures with augmentation
+# Adventures with augmentation :mag:

-Adventures with data augmentation techniques on microscope image
+Exploring and experimenting with microscope imagery datasets. :microscope:

-## What's under way
+## What's under way :chart_with_upwards_trend:
-1. Training a CNN on the original and the augmented dataset and comparing test set accuracies
+1. Trying to find out which augmentation technique works best for the cell images
-2. Trying to find out which augmentation technique works best for the cell images
+2. Experiment with the augmentation techniques and reach a high accuracy on the test set
-3. Experiment with the augmentation techniques and reach a high accuracy on the test set
+3. Implement transfer learning with image resizing to reach high accuracies in less that half the time it's supposed to take